This is the entry-level version from Canon. Features a much improved focusing system over the original and has also added a swiveling screen.

 I normally favor prime lenses for their arguably better image quality, but the versatility of this ultra-wide-angle is a very acceptable compromise (with more than adequate image quality nonetheless).

 f/4 is probably as low as you'll ever need to go in this range and image stabilization can be nice unless on a tripod.

 50mm, on full-frame, is a little wider than what the eye sees.

 I agonized a lot over which 50mm lens to get and this is the one.
 It's really a very special lens that has it all - sharpness, "that special look" and lives on my camera unless I have a wide-angle or telephoto need.
 Love it; a lot.

 A good way to achieve "that special look"; with the distance allowed by this focal length creating a very natural/non-distorted result.
 Universally recognized as among the best.

-IS isn't really needed in most cases as long as you keep your shutter speed around 1/160 or faster (with 135mm).
+IS isn't really needed in most cases as long as you keep your shutter speed around 1/160 or faster.

 This lens is overwhelming versatile and offers remarkable image quality.